sunjay/kale/design.md

 from the vertex shader.
 We would just have to be careful that this isn't accidentally used in any actual shader calculations or we'll end up with some incorrect renders.

+## Push and Replace

+This is a less robust version than the "time" solution, but may be much simpler to implement.
+It is a generalization of the notion of a "temporary" path that we have been using so far.

+Essentially, we have two drawing commands:

+* `PushPath(Path)` - appends a new path to the display list
+* `ReplacePath(Path)` - replaces the last path **placed by this turtle** on the display list

+The idea is that all turtles share the same display list in the drawing.
+Instead of having a "temporary" path that is always drawn on top, we keep a normal "first-come-first-serve" order for all paths.
+The turtle keeps a "cursor" to their last drawn path.
+This can then be used to update that path if `ReplacePath` is used.

+To cope with undo/redo, the cursor will have to be sufficiently robust so that it does not get invalidated by updates to the display list.
+We can also consider maybe storing the display list as a BTree or something and giving each node a unique ID.
+This would save us the trouble of having to re-index everything whenever an item is deleted.

+This is less robust because the pixels will have the drawing order of when they initially get pushed into the display list.
+So multiple overlaps will not be supported.
+This might result in some unintuitive behaviour, but I think it is a reasonable trade-off.